Our Lady of the Rosary of Chiquinquirá: Wooden tablet, crown, and square

-Annual Celebration
+Annual celebration

 The people of Maracaibo celebrate the Chinita's fair in November with an all-night party.
 One of the main city avenues, Bella Vista, is closed for several blocks and the city puts lights all along the avenue.
 The lights stay up for months, until after Christmas.
 There are stages set up, sponsored by the government and businesses around the city.
 There are firework shows and street vendors, and hundreds of thousands of people line the streets and celebrate all night.

 The Chinita's fair officially begins on the last Saturday in October when the Virgin is taken down from the altar in which she rests.
 She tours throughout Zulia State and returns to the Basilica to start all the religious festivities.
-Around October 2, Bella Vista Avenue sees itself lit up by Christmas decorations, and the local government promotes a series of public concerts with national and international artists to begin the “real” fair.
+Around November 6, Bella Vista Avenue sees itself lit up by Christmas decorations, and the local government promotes a series of public concerts with national and international artists to begin the “real” fair.
 Crowds of people flock together at the different stages or platforms devised to house such concerts.

 Other cultural activities are held during the fair.
 Expo-Zulia is a temporary marketplace where the Zulians show numerous products that characterize the state.
 Many merchants, stores, companies and artisans offer their products at reasonably low prices.
 Bullfights are popular, with a number held in the local bullring.
 The “Toros coleados” finds many “gaiteros” in front of the basilica singing their best gaitas in honor of Our Lady, keeping alive a long-standing tradition of folk music.

 The celebrations mark the first salvo of a long Christmas season within Venezuela.

 The 17th and 18th of November

-The last two days of the Chinita's fair are most special.
+The last two days of La Chinita's fair are most special.
 During these days the great parties around the city are held.
 By the afternoon of the 17th many people enjoy the multiple concerts and gaita bands that sing in the pubs, clubs and discos.
 The party begins on the 17th and lasts into the early morning hours of the 18th, with the “Gaitero Daybreak”.
 Many people go to the Chinita's baseball game right after this traditional party and to the “Toros coleados” in the afternoon.